Story by Cameron Bocanegra | Photo by Aadil Shelkh

 The last two years of Johnson’s high school experience drifted on in a state of depression with spouts of mania.
 He used this time alone to turn his grades around because if anything, he knew he needed his education.
 As he matured into a young man, his bipolar disorder made itself more apparent, lashing out and controlling his entire life.

 He lived weeks at a time in fast forward and then came crashing down to moments alone with his actions.
-His grades were good enough to earn him an acceptance to Baylor University on the pre-med track and he soon spent the summer of 2016 taking classes on campus, making plenty of new friends, holding a steady job and spending every moment and dollar he earned at work on an impulse choice.
+His grade were good enough to earn him an acceptance to Baylor University on the pre-med track and he soon spent the summer of 2016 taking classes on campus, making plenty of new friends, holding a steady job and spending every moment and dollar he earned at work on an impulse choice.

 In the midst of his high-strung mania, Johnson found a community that cared, and thankfully someone noticed the symptoms he was experiencing before he could fall so low to attempt to take his life again.
 His girlfriend, Kelsey Rood, was familiar enough with bipolar disorder because of her own and referred him to Baylor’s Wellness Center to be assessed.